Katamaze/WHMCS-Action-Hook-Factory/CONTRIBUTING.md

 ## Can I place `use` operator wherever I need?

 No. All `use` statements must be on top of the file right after `<?php` opening tag.
 Don't place `use` in the middle of the hook.
-You don't know where people are copy/paste the hook and we don't want to see `Whoops\Exception\ErrorException` (...) `the name is already in use`.
+You don't know where people copy/paste the hook and we don't want to see `Whoops\Exception\ErrorException` (...) `the name is already in use`.